-A person’s liability to IHT can be reduced through owning certain types of assets which are exempt or partially exempt from IHT to name a few: gifts to spouse, gifts to charity, owning AIM portfolios, farming, BPR assets, pensions, life insurance policies in trust.
+A person’s liability to IHT can be reduced by either taking certain actions or through owning certain types of assets which are exempt or partially exempt from IHT, for example gifts to spouse, gifts to charity, owning AIM portfolios, farming, Business Property Relief assets, pensions, life insurance policies in trust.

-Any items bequeathed as per a Will should be valued separately and listed at the back of the Valuation report.
+Any items bequeathed in a Will should be valued separately and listed at the back of the Valuation report.

-By having a professional valuation completed, HM Revenue and Customs (HMRC) can expedite Probate more speedily.
+By having a professional valuation completed, HM Revenue and Customs (HMRC) can expedite Probate speedily.

 We are happy to provide professional advice in relation to estate administration and other related areas such as Condition Exemption, Acceptance in Lieu, Rental Agreements and Valuations for Capital Gains Tax.